Skip to Main Content

 Dr. Mahabir is co-chair for cohort coordination in EGRP which funds several cancer epidemiology cohorts.
 He also is EGRP's scientific point of contact for the International Childhood Cancer Cohort Consortium (I4C), Childhood Leukemia International Consortium (CLIC), and the Africa-Caribbean Cancer Consortium (AC3).

 He has organized workshops at NCI to advance different areas of cancer research.
-They include the Expert Panel Workshop on Early-Life Events and Cancer in May 2011, the Birth Defects and Cancer: The Intersection of Genes and Prenatal Factors workshop in September 2012, Research Strategies for Nutritional and Physical Activity Epidemiology and Cancer Prevention workshop in June 2016, and Next Steps in Studying the Human Microbiome and Health in Prospective Studies workshop in May 2017.
+They include the Research Strategies for Nutritional and Physical Activity Epidemiology and Cancer Prevention workshop in June 2016 and the Next Steps in Studying the Human Microbiome and Health in Prospective Studies workshop in May 2017.
 He has also served on scientific planning committees for several trans-NIH meetings such as the NIH Early-Onset Colorectal Cancer (EO-CRC) Think Tank in September 2020, the Cancer Epidemiology in Hispanic Populations Workshop in September 2021, National Institutes of Health Workshop Report: Multigenerational Nutritional Influences on Health and Disease in July 2023, Molecular Signatures of Exposure in Cancer: A Joint NIEHS and NCI Workshop in June 2023, and Workshop on Research on Native Hawaiian and Pacific Islander Health in February 2024.

 Prior to joining EGRP in 2009, Dr. Mahabir was an assistant professor of Epidemiology in the Department of Epidemiology, Division of Cancer Prevention and Population Sciences, at The University of Texas M.D.
 Anderson Cancer Center.
 He was a member of the Psychosocial, Behavioral, and Health Services Research Committee Institutional Review Board (IRB) section at M.D.
 Anderson Cancer Center.